bliblidotcom/seller-api-client-php/README.md

 # seller-api-client-php
-An initial project to connect to Blibli Seller API
+It's an initial project to connect to Blibli Seller API.

+Intallation step:
+1. Download/clone the initial project
+2. Unzip it
+3. Put on PHP server directory, for example Apache
+4. Look at 'index.php' as a main class.
+It show you to use the client's code